 The Audit Committee has a policy governing the pre-approval of all audit and permitted non-audit services performed by IAC's independent registered public accounting firm in order to ensure that the provision of these services does not impair such firm's independence from IAC and its management.
 Unless a type of service to be provided by IAC's independent registered public accounting firm has received general pre-approval, it will require specific pre-approval by the Audit Committee.
-Any proposed services in excess of pre-approved cost levels will require specific pre-approval by the Audit Committee will consider whether such services are consistent with SEC rules regarding auditor independence.
+Any proposed services in excess of pre-approved cost levels will require specific pre-approval by the Audit Committee.
+In all pre-approval instances, the Audit Committee will consider whether such services are consistent with SEC rules regarding auditor independence.